simgrid/simgrid/docs/source/Start_your_own_project.rst

 Building your project with CMake
 --------------------------------

-Here is a `CMakeLists.txt` that you can use as a starting point for your project.
+Here is a `CMakeLists.txt` that you can use as a starting point for your S4U project (see below for MPI projects).
 It builds two simulators from a given set of source files.

 .. code-block:: cmake